Suletta-Majo/combpartpy/README.md

 *****.part0~99.py
 put this combpartpy.py same directory and run
 this program create combined copy those files in one and run the program.
-part0 is basefile,Do not copy the from and import statements from other files are not copied
+part0 is basefile,[from] and [import] contents of other files are not copied

 note
 It's not a well-designed program,